Home Features Explore Munros Munro Map Reviews Get the App

 How long does it take to climb Sgùrr nan Coireachan (Glen Dessary)?

-Depending on the route and conditions, climbing Sgùrr nan Coireachan (Glen Dessary) typically takes between 7.3 and 9.5 hours round trip.
-The Munros app provides detailed time estimates for each route.
+Climbing Sgùrr nan Coireachan (Glen Dessary) typically takes between 7.3 and 9.5 hours round trip.
+This varies with fitness, weather, and the route chosen.

 Where do I park for Sgùrr nan Coireachan (Glen Dessary)?